K. Prithika Yashini: Career

 She began her career in Chennai working as a warden in a women's hostel.

-Yashini applied for recruitment as a sub-inspector of police to the Tamil Nadu Uniformed Services Recruitment Board (TNUSRB) to fill vacancies for 1087 posts.
+Yashini applied for recruitment as a Tamil Nadu sub-inspector of police to the Tamil Nadu Uniformed Services Recruitment Board (TNUSRB) to fill vacancies for 1087 posts.
 However, her application was rejected as being a trans woman she did not belong to any of the two specified categories, namely, male or female.
 Subsequently, she challenged the decision of the TNUSRB in different courts including the High Court of Madras.

 Accordingly, the High Court of Madras ordered to conduct a written test for her.
 The test for the recruitment comprises written test, physical endurance test and a viva-voce.
 With legal recourse in a competent court, she was able to lower the minimum cut-off marks for written test for such a recruitment from 28.5 to 25.00.
 She cleared all physical endurance tests except missing 100 meter dash by one second.
 However, she was testified successful in the physical endurance test.

 In terms of judgement of the Madras High Court, which was delivered on 6 November 2015, directions were given to the Tamil Nadu Uniformed Services Recruitment Board (TNUSRB) to appoint K Prithika Yashini as a sub-inspector of police as she is "entitled to get the job".
 The judgement further directed the TNUSRB to include transgender people as a "third category", apart from the usual category of "male" and "female".